Rule 901-5-08 | Society constitution.

 (a) At either the annual election or the annual meeting of the membership of the society, whichever is specified in the constitution of the society; and

-(2) Publish notice of each such amendment and instructions on how to obtain a copy of the proposed amendment in at least one newspaper of general circulation in the county or district concerned, and/or on the society's website, not less than three and not more than ten days before the election or annual meeting at which it will be voted upon.
+(2) Publish notice of each such amendment and instructions on how to obtain a copy of the proposed amendment in at least one newspaper of general circulation in the county or district concerned, on the society's website, and/or via mail or electronic mail not less than three and not more than ten days before the election or annual meeting at which the amendment will be voted upon.

-(D) Each society shall file with the department a copy of its constitution and by-laws.
+(D) Each society shall file with the department a copy of the society's constitution and by-laws.
 Said copies shall be certified to be true and correct by the president and secretary of the society.

-(E) Each society shall file a certified copy of each change in its constitution and by-laws with the department within sixty days following the date on which the amendment is effective.
+(E) Each society shall file a certified copy of each change in the society's constitution and by-laws with the department within sixty days following the date on which the amendment is effective.